agoering/spice-pinball/docs/motorcontroller.md

 2. Next, we hook up the control wires (yellow) to the Arduino output pins.
 3. Finally we hook up our motors up to the green wires.

-To test the motor, upload the example Examples->SpicePinball->Pbmotorcontrol in the Arduino IDE.
+To test the motor, upload the example **Examples->SpicePinball->Pbmotorcontrol in the Arduino IDE**.